Course Catalog

 This course provides a comprehensive overview of the study of death and dying, covering the key issues and questions in the field.
 As you review your textbook, you will find coverage of death-related issues ranging from personal confrontations with mortality to the study of large-scale encounters with death such as disaster and terrorism.
 We look at the personal and social attitudes regarding death, dying and the dead in the U.S. society as well as those of other cultures and times.
 This class takes an interdisciplinary approach which combines sociological, psychological, anthropological, historical, medical, and spiritual perspectives to investigate the course subject.

-Title: The Last Dance
+Title: The Last Dance (9th Edition)

 Author: Albert Lee Strickland; Lynne Ann DeSpelder